vnkhoado/cordova-plugin-change-displayname/README.md

 2. OutSystems: May inject theme colors during build
 3. `before_compile` hook: **Deep scan** - replaces ALL color tags in storyboard (not just first)
 4. **iOS Background Fix**: Automatically injects code into AppDelegate and MainViewController
+5. **Native pre-splash**: Creates Color Assets for immediate color on tap
-5. Result: Your color preference wins everywhere! 🎉
+6. Result: Your color preference wins everywhere! 🎉

+**NEW in v2.9.8**: No white flash when tapping app icon!
+The native pre-splash color is now properly applied before any storyboard loads.

 #### Additional Splash Preferences (Optional)